Games security stayed in shadows, kept focus on sport

 Canadian Peter Myers, 61, from New Brunswick province, said he thought the security had gone very smoothly: “It’s faster than most airports and I haven’t seen anyone carrying guns,” he said.
 “It’s very relaxed for something that is supposed to be secure.
 I mean, it is secure, but you don’t notice it.”

-The potential for a variety of problems, from protests to crime, was always considerable, organizers said.
+The potential for a variety of problems, from protests to crime, was always considerable, organisers said.

 The main site of the Games was in the London borough of Newham, a low income area with disproportionately high levels of gun and knife crime, gang violence and robbery from vehicles.
 Last year London and several other cities suffered their most extensive rioting for three decades.